-When it comes to yoga, marriage, and retirement investing, one thing is key: flexibility.
+When it comes to yoga, marriage and retirement investing, one thing is key: flexibility.
 And a Roth IRA is, without a doubt, the most limber of your retirement-savings options, including the ability to take early withdrawals without penalty.
 Early withdrawals generally mean you’re taking the money out before you reach age 59½ or meet other specified conditions you’ll read about below.

 Generally speaking, it’s best to leave your retirement account untouched so that you can maximize your returns.
 But for unforeseen expenses, it can be a lifesaver.
 And, if you’re planning to buy your first house, a Roth can be a great part of a disciplined plan to save for the down-payment.
-That’s because a Roth allows for early withdrawals– income tax- and penalty-free — for things like supporting yourself after a disability or buying a first home.
-And because your contributions are always made after you pay income taxes, you can withdraw -free and penalty free before retirement without having to fork over cash for taxes or penalties.
-(But once your withdrawals exceed the amount of your original contributions, that money is considered “earnings” and are subject to possible penalties and taxes).
+That’s because a Roth allows for early withdrawals—income tax- and penalty-free—for specified financial needs such as supporting yourself after a disability or buying a first home.

-- the money is used to buy, build or rebuild a first home, up to a $10,000 maximum, and is spent within the 120 of the withdrawal
+- the money is used to buy, build or rebuild a first home, up to a $10,000 maximum that is spent within 120 days of the withdrawal

 - the money is withdrawn because you suffered a disability

 - the money is distributed to your beneficiaries or to your estate after you die